unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/scopes-for-login.md

 ## email
 `optional: true`

-The Login with Unstoppable `email` scope can be used to retrieve the users's `domain.tld@ud.me` [Unstoppable Email](https://support.unstoppabledomains.com/support/solutions/articles/48001218107-unstoppable-email) address, which provides Unstoppable Domain users with a proxy email service that doesn't share their private address.
+The Login with Unstoppable `email` scope can be used to retrieve the users's `domain.tld@ud.me` [Unstoppable Email](https://support.unstoppabledomains.com/support/solutions/articles/48001218107-unstoppable-email) address, which provides Unstoppable Domain owners with a proxy email service that doesn't share their private address.

 ## humanity_check
 `optional: true`